Gurez

-The valley lies near the Line of Control, which separates it from the Astore and Neelum districts of Pakistan-administered Kashmir.
-Being situated very close to the Burzil Pass, which leads into Astore, the inhabitants are ethnic Dards/Shins.
+The valley lies near the Line of Control, which separates it from the Astore and Neelum districts of Pakistan-occupied Kashmir.
+It is very close to the Burzil Pass, which leads into Astore, and the inhabitants are ethnic Dards/Shins.
 They speak the Shina language and have the same styles of dress and culture as their kinsmen in Pakistani-administered Gilgit-Baltistan.